Icelandic summer is calling you for an adventure. | Check this out!

 Finance educated, mountain and glacier loving, imaginary ski extraordinary and current resident of Reykjavik.

 Landmannalaugar is a stunning location in the Icelandic highlands.
 Its geothermal activity makes the place one of the most colorful hiking options in Iceland.
 This vast uninhabitable area that spans most of the center of Iceland is a true treasure when it comes to geology, hiking, and nature.
 Landmannalaugar is a must-visit for all nature enthusiasts out there!
-Discover everything you need to know about the area, including its history, how to get there, and things to do.
+Discover everything you need to know about the area, including how to get there and things to do.

 Landmannalaugar is a part of the Torfajökulseldstöð volcanic system and was formed in an eruption in approximately 1477.
 Translating to “the People’s Pools” in English, the area was once used by Icelanders as a geothermal retreat.
 Travelers would visit the hot springs at Landmannalaugar to recharge before setting off on a long hike.